 Yup, you smelled correctly.
 That is definitely pumpkin spice in the air.

 How can your business take advantage of the seasons to prop up your campaigns?
-There is an almost limitless number of upcoming special days to make your Fall and Winter marketing campaigns timely.
+There is an almost limitless number of upcoming special days to make your Fall and Winter seasonal marketing campaigns timely.
 We at Wingman have collected 15 end-of-year and new year dates to help you develop social media content or unique promotions for your business.

 If you missed our late-Winter/Spring/Summer seasonal marketing idea blog, read it here.

 1. Back to School.
 The students have all started to go back to school in-person or online.
 What aspects of your business can draw parallels to this?
 Do you have resources—eBooks, White Papers, full-blown courses—to offer your clients?
 Or, you can focus on the return to normal routines in households and the office.
 If you offer products or services that save time for parents, this will resonate nicely this time of the year.

 2. Labor Day.
 Did you know Labour Day began in Canada?
 Labour Day, the first Monday in September, has been a statutory holiday in Canada since 1894 and is now celebrated in more than 150 countries.
 Its origins can be traced back to 1872 when a parade was staged in support of the Toronto Typographical Union’s strike for a 58-hour workweek.
 Your business can use this day to show staff appreciation, diversity, and appreciation to all workers.

 3. Youth Sports.
 Many youth activities and sports start in September.
 Although 2020 will look different for sports events, many teams have still found a way to engage the youth of our communities.
 These youth sports prove very useful for marketing.
 Your business can directly involve itself through sponsorships and jersey purchases.
 Themes of good sportsmanship and overall fitness can flow naturally into your marketing communications.